 Walk through a former Roman Stadium in the heart of downtown

 Not to be confused with the amphitheater, there are also the ruins of the Roman stadium in the heart of Plovdiv.
 The stadium is not as well-preserved as the amphitheater, but you can still see the remains of the “sfendona”, which is the curved part of the stadium with a gate and several rows of seats.

 While mostly destroyed today, the stadium once was able to hold up to 30,000 spectators, and it’s one of the largest examples of Roman ruins that has been found in the Balkans.
 It’s one of many marks from Plovdiv’s past as the ancient city of Trimontium (aka, the “City of Three Hills” that composed what is now the Old Town of Plovdiv).

-Main Street (Knyaz Alexander I)
+Stroll down the Main Street (Knyaz Alexander I)

 Knyaz Alexander I Street is Plovdiv’s largest pedestrian thoroughfare, the equivalent of Sofia’s Vitosha Boulevard.
 It’s the main shopping street, with international chains like H&M and Zara if you’re interested in picking up some new clothes while in Plovdiv, or plenty of cafés if you’d like to sit with a beer or coffee and people-watch.

 This Main Street also connects several important sites like the Together monument, Dzhumaya Mosque, and the Roman Stadium, and it forms a natural middle-ground between the Kapana neighborhood and the Old City.